-Shopify vs WooCommerce – Pricing: Verdict
+Shopify vs. WooCommerce – Pricing: Verdict

 The winner in the pricing round of the WooCommerce vs. Shopify comparison is WooCommerce.
 The platform itself is free.
 The extensions for it are free or affordable.
-There are excellent hosting plans that will cover the hosting, security, domain, and customer support at very reasonable prices.
+There are excellent hosting plans that will cover hosting, security, domain, and customer support at very reasonable prices.

 Shopify comes with fixed prices that are higher than the prices of the hosting plans for WooCommerce.

-Shopify vs WooCommerce: Conclusion
+Shopify vs. WooCommerce: Conclusion

-Hopefully, we have helped you decide which ecommerce platform is a better solution for you in our Shopify versus WooCommerce comparison.
+Hopefully, we have helped you decide which eCommerce platform is a better solution for you in our Shopify versus WooCommerce comparison.